Given an integer N, for every integer i in the range 2 to N, assign a positive integer such that the following conditions hold :

 Output: 1 2 1 3 2 4 1 2 3

-This can be achieved if distinct numbers are assigned to each prime, because all primes are coprime to each other.
-Then assign values at all composite positions same as any of its prime divisors.
+This can be achieved if distinct numbers are assigned to each prime because all primes are coprime to each other.
+Then assign values at all-composite positions the same as any of its prime divisors.
 This solution works as for any pair (i, j), i is given the same number of a divisor and so is j, so if they are coprime, they cannot be given the same number.

 This approach can be implemented by making a small change when building the Sieve of Eratosthenes.

 When we met a prime for the first time, then assign a unique smallest value to it and all of its multiples.
-This way, all prime indices should have unique values and all composite indices have values same as any of its prime divisors.
+This way, all prime indices should have unique values and all composite indices have valued the same as any of its prime divisors.

 Below is the implementation of the above approach: